DSCmatter/TCP-client-server-using-winsock/README.md

 ### Communication

 Currently, the communication is done over plain TCP.
-To secure the connection:

 ## License